simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 There are so many full featured tools on the market by now, and I surely can't do all of them justice.

-I only want to give a quick overview about the options I know of with a focus of improving team productivity, and with the narrow view of a developer not able to draw unicorns that well.
+I only want to give a quick overview about the options I know about - with a focus of improving team productivity, and with the narrow view of a developer not able to draw unicorns that well.

 ### Invison